syncfusion-content/angular-docs/angular/Accordion/Header-Customization.md

 ### Specify the selected item in Accordion panel

-The following steps will explains the configurating selected item for **Accordion**.
+The following steps will explains the configuring selected item for **Accordion**.
 You can refer to the below code.

 {% highlight html %}